d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 To motivate the approach, let us start with a running example.
 Suppose that we wish to estimate the prices of houses (in dollars) based on their area (in square feet) and age (in years).
-To actually fit a model for predicting house prices, we would need to get our hands on a dataset consisting of sales for which we know the sale price, area, and age for each home.
+To actually develop a model for predicting house prices, we would need to get our hands on a dataset consisting of sales for which we know the sale price, area, and age for each home.